prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 Visualization of the system was performed in the VMD_ program.
 This outcome shows how the prediction result can change when the ``start_point`` changes.
-Changes in the prediction can be better seen when the protein is undisplayed.
+Changes in the prediction can be better seen when the protein is undisplayed, as shown bellow.

 .. figure:: images/cavitracer_figure19B.jpg
    :scale: 50 %